Lucra-Sports/lucra-react-native-sdk/README.md

 flipper_config = FlipperConfiguration.disabled
 ```

+Flipper has been removed in the latest React-Native versions, so this might not apply to your app.

 ### Add Lucra private pod repo

 Run the following command to add the native SDK dependency locally that you added previously as a source in the Podfile